fer77/OSSU-CS-Curriculum/learn-you-haskell/notes.md

 **print** Basically, `putStrLn . show`.
 It first runs `show` on a value and then feeds that to `putStrLn`, which returns an I/O action that will print out our value.

 **getChar** reads a character from the input.
 Its type is `getChar :: IO Char`, because the result contained within the I/O action is a `Char`.
 Note that due to buffering, reading of the characters won't actually happen until the user mashes the return key.

+### Files and streams

+**getChar** is an I/O action that reads a single character from the terminal. **getLine** is an I/O action that reads a line from the terminal.

+**getContents**. is an I/O action that reads everything from the standard input until it encounters an end-of-file character.